Brooke Alexander Gallery

-The Brooke Alexander Gallery is an art gallery in New York City founded in 1968 by Brooke and Carolyn Alexander in a storefront on East 68th Street.
-It is a member of The Art Dealers Association of America and the International Fine Print Dealers Association.
+The Brooke Alexander Gallery was an art gallery in New York City founded in 1968 by Brooke and Carolyn Alexander in a storefront on East 68th Street.
+It was a member of The Art Dealers Association of America and the International Fine Print Dealers Association.
+It closed permanently in December of 2022.

 History

 Brooke Alexander Gallery began by publishing artists' prints and multiples in the fall of 1968.
-Since then, Brooke Alexander Gallery has published over 1,500 editions.
+Since then, Brooke Alexander Gallery published over 1,500 editions.
 The Alexanders moved the gallery twice in the next few years and in 1972 opened at 26 East 78th Street.
 The gallery located to 57th Street in 1975 and regularly exhibited both paintings and prints.

 In 1985 it moved to 59 Wooster Street, in the downtown area of New York City, into an art neighborhood that had been named SoHo and included 83 other art galleries.
 The art dealer David Zwirner got his start in the art business there.

-The Alexanders separated in the early 1990s, and Mr. Brooke Alexander, whose brother was the artist Peter Alexander became the sole owner/director of the gallery.
-In 1995, Carolyn Alexander joined with prior Brooke Alexander Gallery director, Ted Bonin, to create the Alexander and Bonin Gallery.
-In 1997, Alexander and Bonin moved to a three story building in Chelsea, and in 2016 moved to 47 Walker Street in Tribeca.
+The Alexanders separated in the early 1990s, and Mr. Brooke Alexander, whose brother was the artist Peter Alexander, became the sole owner/director of the gallery.
+In 1995, Carolyn Alexander joined with prior Brooke Alexander Gallery director, Ted Bonin (1958-2023), to create the Alexander and Bonin Gallery.
+In 1997, Alexander and Bonin moved to a three-story building in Chelsea, and in 2016 moved to 47 Walker Street in Tribeca.

+Mr. Brooke Alexander died on May 23rd, 2022.
+He was a member of the International Fine Print Dealers Association and the Art Dealers Association of America and was a board member of the Foundation for Contemporary Arts and the Chinati Foundation.
+Carolyn Alexander closed the Alexander and Bonin Gallery in 2024 following the death of Ted Bonin in 2023.